 Several customers in their respective reviews said that they found the instructions manual very difficult to understand.
 They said it was better to refer to YouTube than try and make sense of the manual.

 Verdict – Is the Creality Ender 3 Max Worth Buying?

 At the end of the day, this is a 3D printer of Creality’s Ender series, and all of them are a well-established blend of being affordable, reliable, and easily usable.

 That said, the Ender 3 Max is no exception and offers some interesting features which I’ve personally grown fond of as well.

-A great build volume, functions like auto-resume and filament sensor that make life easier, and an economic price tag is everything that puts more respect to this printer’s name.
+A great build volume, functions like auto-resume and filament sensor that make life easier, and an economical price tag is everything that puts more respect to this printer’s name.

 For beginners, this is a phenomenal option.
-For experts, modifications and customizability make the Ender 3 Max a worthwhile affair just as well.
+For experts, modifications and customizations make the Ender 3 Max a worthwhile affair just as well.